redricasa/psychic-game/README.md

 * each of those text on the page have counters that go up by one each time there's an event -- use the id's of the text on the page to increment the counter by one
-* limit the user guesses to 10
+* use if/then stmts to limit the user guesses to 10
--- use if/then stmts to alert user
 * have an event when the user wins and when they lose
 ------- to print out user key press on screen, use:
 - First declare a function to hold an event,